®

 society right now.
 Hey- let me ask you something: was it you who first

 pointed me to "the Treatise of Love," by Anatoly Protopopov?
-The first time
+The

 I read it was years ago, and at the time the translation to english was so